imapex/gbos_tropo/README.md

 This will send a welcome message to the phone number provided.
 The user can respond back via SMS to get additional information

+# Prerequisites

+To use this application effectively, you will need the following

+* A tropo account with outbound SMS enabled
+* A Mantl or marathon stack

 ## Installation